linkerd/website/linkerd.io/content/2/getting-started/_index.md

 This command retrieves all of the deployments running in the `emojivoto` namespace, runs the set of Kubernetes resources through `inject`, and finally reapplies it to the cluster.
 The `inject` command adds annotations to the pod spec.
-These annotations instruct [linkerd-proxy-injector](/2/reference/architecture/#proxy-injector) to automatically augment the resources.
-The data plane's proxy is added as a container to the pod spec along with [linkerd-init](/2/reference/architecture/#data-plane) as an `initContainer`.
+These annotations instruct the [linkerd-proxy-injector](/2/reference/architecture/#proxy-injector) to automatically augment the resources.
+The data plane's proxy is added as a container to the pod spec, along with [linkerd-init](/2/reference/architecture/#data-plane) as an `initContainer`.